SphericalKat/nix-slides/slides.md

 Because, yeah, import <nixpkgs> evaluates to a lambda:

 So we must call it.
-But I strongly recommend not typing `import <nixpkgs> {}` in your REPL, because it'll evaluate everything in there.
-At the time of this writing, there's over 80K (eighty thousand) packages in there.

 Accessing a single field, though, is fine.
 So what we've learned is that nix has lazy evaluation.
 It doesn't evaluate things until it needs to.